 The entry sequence is framed by textured white masonry walls and a concrete floor, with a warm timber front door set beneath a timber-lined ceiling.
 Vertical timber battens filter light and views, creating a layered threshold.

 Inside, the kitchen and dining area is organised beneath a central skylight, bringing daylight into the centre of the plan.
 A polished concrete island is paired with white joinery, timber flooring, and a timber-lined ceiling.
+An entryway featuring a wooden floating staircase and a large cylindrical timber-slat pendant light.
+A gallery wall of framed family photos spans the white wall above polished concrete floors.

+A cozy, sun-drenched window nook featuring a L-shaped timber bench with patterned cushions and a yellow-and-grey throw pillow.
 A close-up view of vertical timber battens forming a permeable screen, mediating privacy, light, and ventilation while adding texture and rhythm to the space.

 A top-down view of the dining space showing the junction between timber flooring and polished concrete, expressing the transition between habitable and service zones.
+An animated diagram that explains the massing of the building.